OwenBallCMU/98154_Project/README.md

 set to the value of 8 parallel inputs.
 The value of one register is outputted as a parallel output.
 The device also features two PWM outputs controlled using the registers.

-## How it Works

-(deeper description of your project's internal operations, along with any diagrams. large parts of this can likely be copied from your project design plan and/or RTL checkpoint submission)

-To add images, upload them into the repo and use the following format to embed them in markdown:

 ## Inputs/Outputs

 This design takes in a clock, active high reset, and has the following IO: